asyncwithsky/LootRes/README.md

 - Added SR looted history.
 - Added SR announcement when any player type in the chat: "[Item] SR".
 - Fixed Duplicate SR, Double SR, and so on.
+- Added MiniMapButton for convient usage of addon.

 Commands for the addon:
 ```lua